athan37/Facial-attribute-classification/README.md

 ## Evaluation

-We first tried training and predicting 50 traits for the facial attributes with 'binary_crossentropy', however, it doesn't produce good result because it's hard to predict all 50 traits correctly for each person.
-Because of that, we decided to break down into different pair of traits.
-We first train on the basic CNN model and got the accuracy of 54%.
-Next, we tried with EfficientNet and the accuracy improves to 74%.
+We initially attempted to train and predict 50 facial attributes using binary_crossentropy, but the results were unsatisfactory as it was difficult to accurately predict all 50 traits for each individual.
+As a result, we chose to focus on separate trait pairs.
+Our first attempt with a basic CNN model yielded a 54% accuracy, while employing EfficientNet increased the accuracy to 74%.